Course Number and Title: MAT 213 Math for Teachers III

 Upon completion of this course, the student will:

-- Solve application problems using right triangle trigonometry.
+- Solve application problems involving linear functions.

 - Apply mathematics of finance to consumer issues.